 - Student Mail Procedures

-All resident students are issued a mailbox and a combination when they arrive for classes in September and no student is expected to share their mailbox.
+All resident students are issued a mailbox when they arrive for classes in September.
 This mailbox is the student's official address for his or her time at Sacred Heart University.
-It is the mailbox number that indicates the student's address, not the address of the student's residence hall.
+The mailbox number indicates the student's address, not the address of the student's residence hall.
 Vital mailings such as grades, warning letters, telephone and student account bills are placed in these mailboxes.
-It is the student's responsibility to check his or her mailbox for mail.
+It is the student's responsibility to pick up his/her mail.
 It is important for all students to provide their families, friends, etc. with their correct address.
 The Mail Center assumes no responsibility for the delivery of mail addressed incorrectly.

 The issuing, deleting and modifying of mailboxes is processed by a computerized application.
 If you would like to keep the same mailbox for your entire stay at Sacred Heart University, it is important that you register for classes at least two weeks prior to the start of the Fall & Spring semesters.
 Two weeks prior to the start of each semester, the Mail Center will utilize a mailbox software application to search for the names of students who are either not registered for the upcoming semester, or whose housing status has changed (for example, from resident student to commuter student).
 If changes have been made to a student's residency status, the program will remove the student's name as the occupant of their mailbox.
 It will then issue the mailbox to another incoming resident student.
 Once the mailbox has been vacated by a student and has been issued to another student, the mailbox belongs to the new student.